BRP Rajah Humabon: Philippine Navy

 With these upgrades, she was formally commissioned to the Philippine Navy on 27 February 1980, and formed the backbone of the Philippine Fleet together with 2 of her sister ships and other ex-US Navy destroyer escorts.
 She was renamed and reclassified as BRP Rajah Humabon (PF-6) effective 23 June 1980, now using the "BRP" ship prefix in lieu of "RPS" and following a new standard classifying it as a "Frigate", and served until 1993 when she was retired.
 But due to pressing needs, she was later called back into service in 1995 after being overhauled at the Cavite Naval Dockyard by Hatch & Kirk Inc., and was formally recommissioned in January 1996 as BRP Rajah Humabon (PF-11) with a new hull number.

 Another minor refit between 1995 and 1996 saw changes in the ship's weapons, sensors and engine systems.
 Her anti-submarine weapons and equipment were removed due to lack of spare parts.
 The removed equipment includes the EDO SQS-17B hull-mounted sonar, a Mk.9 depth charge rack, six Mk.6 depth charge projects aft and a Hedgehog Mk.10 anti-submarine projectors forward, as well as Mk.38 anti-submarine torpedoes in two triple tube amidships.
 The loss of these items totally removed her anti-submarine warfare capabilities, which was outdated by modern standards.
 But it was reported in 2005 that her fore Hedgehog ASW is still operational, together with her 8 K-gun Mk6 depth charge projectors and SQS-17B sonar, although recent photos do not show the depth charge projectors on its usual location.

 She had been experiencing hull problems, but was repaired with the assistance of the crew of the US Navy's ship USS Salvor during CARAT 2002 dive training operations held in Manila Bay.

 Additional electronic upgrades were made, including the installation of a Furuno Satellite Communication system and a mast-mounted FLIR package.

 The ship's code designation was changed based on a new classification, name, number and categorization of PN ships, crafts, aircraft, and ground equipage dated April 2016.
 Based on this change, the ship's designation was changed from PF-11 to PS-11.

-As of May 2010 she was part of the Philippine Navy contingent for the RP-US Balikatan 2010 exercises, and continued to operate from the Philippine Navy's main naval base in Cavite and visits the Navy Headquarters in Manila.
+As of May 2010 she was part of the Philippine Navy contingent for the RP-US Balikatan 2010 exercises, and continued to operate from the Philippine Navy's main naval base at Cavite and visited the Navy Headquarters at Manila.
 She was assigned to the Patrol Force of the Philippine Fleet.

 She then operated as a ceremonial ship to welcome foreign ships docking in Manila Bay.
-She was decommissioned on March 15, 2018 and was planned to be part of the Philippine Navy museum in Sangley Point.
-However, on October 30, 2022 she capsized and sank in a storm while moored at Cavite.
+She was decommissioned on 15 March 2018 and was planned to be part of the Philippine Navy museum in Sangley Point.
+However, on 30 October 2022 she capsized and sank in a storm while moored at Cavite.
+The ship is half-submerged and berthed at the Philippine Navy's graveyard dock in Cavite, while awaiting final disposal, and like other retired ships, will be most likely sold for scrap due to her extremely-aged state.